PieterPenninckx/resource-management-in-rust/src/garbage-collectors.md

 and requires only a little help from the programming language.
 Other techniques require extensive support from the programming language.

-Most recent programming languages, including Python, Javascript, Java, C# and Go, offer extensive support for garbage collecting.
+Most recent programming languages, including Python, JavaScript, Java, C# and Go, offer extensive support for garbage collecting.
 In these languages, you typically rely on the garbage collector for nearly everything you do, as is illustrated in the previous section.